ibm-cloud-docs/account/account-upgrade.md

 You can view your current account type by going to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.cloud_notm}} console and checking the Account Type section.

-After you upgrade your Lite account to a Pay-As-You-Go account, you get a promotional credit of $200 that is automatically applied to your account.
-Your $200 credit is valid for 30 days, and your usage is automatically deducted from the credit amount.
-The credit cannot be used with third-party products, and the credit might not be available for all accounts.
+After you upgrade your Lite account to a Pay-As-You-Go account, you receive a promotional credit of $200 that is automatically applied to your account.
+The credit is valid for 30 days, and your usage is deducted from the credit amount.
+The credit cannot be used with third-party products and might not be available for all accounts.

 Not sure which type of account you want to upgrade to?
 Get detailed information about the benefits of each account type in [Account types](/docs/account?topic=account-accounts).
 {: tip}